 Attendance and participation are required within all classroom, lab and clinical instruction (including simulation), practice, practicum and fieldwork.
 Students must arrive on time and stay for the duration of the classroom or learning activity for synchronous course events, lab and clinical experiences (including simulation, pre- and post-conference/briefing/assignment) in order to satisfy the clinical or lab hours for each course.
-Students must successfully complete and satisfy the credit hour requirements, clinical expectations and course outcomes set forth in the course syllabit to achieve all regulatory requirements and obtain a satisfactory for each clinical or lab course.
+Students must successfully complete and satisfy the credit hour requirements, clinical expectations and course outcomes set forth in the course syllabi to achieve all regulatory requirements and obtain a satisfactory for each clinical or lab course.
 Attendance is tracked for all eight weeks of the session on a course-by-course basis and is recorded daily based on academic events.
-An academic event for on-site courses is defined by submitting a class assignment, participating in threaded discussions or completing quizzes and exams or completing synchronous activities.
-An academic event or blended courses is defined by attendance in the on-site component or by submitting a class assignment, participating in threaded discussions or completing quizzes and exams in the online component.
+An academic event for on-site courses is defined by attending scheduled class meetings.
+An academic event for online courses is defined by submitting a class assignment, participating in threaded discussions or completing quizzes and exams or completing synchronous activities.
+An academic event for blended courses is defined by attendance in the on-site component or by submitting a class assignment, participating in threaded discussions or completing quizzes and exams in the online component.